 - 9.1 Where the Licensing Authority is uncertain of whether or not a machine is a gaming machine as defined under the Act, it will seek the advice of the Gambling Commission. - 9.2 Where the Licensing Authority has concerns about the manufacture, supply or repair of a gaming machine it will bring this to the attention of the Gambling Commission. - 9.3 The Licensing Authority will expect the holder of a Permit or Premises Licence to comply with the Codes of Practice issued by the Commission on the location of, and access to, Category D machines by children and young persons and their separation from Category C and B machines where those are also located on the same premises. - 9.4 The Licensing Authority seeks to discourage applications for Premises Licences for the sole purpose of obtaining the ancillary provision of additional gaming machines where the principal activity either does not take place or is minimal.
-The Licensing Authority believes that the Gambling Act 2005 intended to set restrictions on the number of gaming machines for certain premises and considers that the fact that the licence authorised the holder to provide facilities for betting or bingo means that the operator must provide those facilities to qualify for the ancillary entitlement to gaming machines.
-Whilst this has not yet been legally contested, the Licensing Authority fully supports this view.
-The Licensing Authority is aware that the Gambling Commission has amended its operator licence conditions to address the issue of the primary gambling activity.
+The Licensing Authority believes that the Gambling Act 2005 intended to set restrictions on the number of gaming machines for certain premises and considers that the fact that the licence authorised the holder to provide facilities for betting or bingo means that the operator must provide those facilities to qualify for the ancillary entitlement to gaming

-9.5 The coastal resorts within the East Lindsey District have a long history of providing family type gaming machines, such as penny falls and cranes.
+- machines.
+The Licensing Authority is aware that the Gambling Commission's Social Responsibility Code for Operators addresses the issue of gaming machines and provides that gaming machines must only be made available in combination with the non-remote gambling facilities named on the operating licence. - 9.5 Penny Falls and Crane Type Gaming Machines The coastal resorts within the East Lindsey District have a long history of providing family type gaming machines, such as penny falls and cranes.
 Such machines are primarily aimed at children and family type gaming.
 We recognise that, on the whole, such machines provide a low risk in relation to the licensing objectives.
 However, as with all gaming machines, such machines must be operated in a fair and open manner and in line with the protection of children from harm licensing objective.